wso2-extensions/mediation-csv-module/docs/csv_to_json.md

 Specify whether the CSV input has a header row.
 This accepts **Absent** or **Present** as values.
 The Default value is **Absent**.
 * valueSeparator (Separator):
 Specify the separator to use in the CSV input.
 Default is the `,` (comma).
+To use tab as the separator, use the value `tab` to this property.
+To use space, use the value `space`.
 This property accepts **true** or **false** as values.
 The Default is false.
 This is available only if the value of the `headerPresent` property is set to `Present`.
 * columnsToSkip (Skip Columns):